bernardpeh/ICO-for-developers/README.md

 ICO for Developers is a short course showcasing the power and limitations of the ethereum programing language - [Solidity](https://solidity.readthedocs.io/en/develop/).

-Other than being a cryptocurrency, the biggest use case for Ethereum at the moment is the ability to launch a Crowd funding app (ICO).
+Other than being a cryptocurrency, the biggest use case for Ethereum at the moment is the ability to launch a Crowd funding app ([ICO](https://en.wikipedia.org/wiki/Initial_coin_offering)).

 This course will focus on giving you the development skills to launch your ICO.
-It should be a good learning experience for developers who are new to solidity.
+It should be a good learning experience for developers who are new to solidity and want to jumpstart into creating ICO Smart Contracts.

 Try to understand the concepts rather than jumping into the syntax straight away.
-It would make life a lot easier when you start coding.
+It will make life a lot easier when you start coding.

-Solidity looks like javascript but its not and the terminologies can be confusing.
+Solidity looks like javascript but its not.
+The terminologies can be confusing and there are pitfalls for the unwary.

 ## Pre-requisites